narrowamd/ResHLProject/README.md

 ## NOTES

-- If Permission is denied to execute files, run in the root folder :
+- If Permission is denied to execute files, run the following command after navigating to the root folder :

 ```bash
 $ chmod +X *
 ```
 - The chaincode interface can be accessed by browsing http://localhost:8080/
 - the API can be accessed by browsing http://localhost:880/api-docs/, http://localhost:980/api-docs/, or http://localhost:1080/api-docs/.
-The "880" represents the org.
+"880" represents org1.